 This is a really cool method I have been experimenting with.
 It will give you characteristics similar to a cyanotype print.
-I heard you can get various color shifts depending on the film type used, based on film layer chemistry, but this is my experience thus far with Kodak Gold 100 and Longs Advantage 200 both expired.
+I heard you can get various color shifts depending on the film type used, based on film layer chemistry, but this is my experience thus far with Kodak Gold 100 and Longs Advantage 200, both expired.
 Another cool thing about doing this is that you can also scan the negatives as black and white and get great results.
-It's like a two for one deal.
+It's like a two-for-one deal.

 I would highly recommend using cheap film at first if you haven't developed with coffee yet, but if you decide to use standard black and white processing chemicals then just go for it.
-I would also recommend using a 100 to 200 iso film because these processing times relate to that and change for higher iso.
+I would also recommend using a 100 to 200 ISO film because these processing times relate to that and change for higher ISO.

 - 3 teaspoons washing soda (I use Arm & Hammer)